Quantum information approach to Bose-Einstein condensation of composite bosons: Bi-fermion: a pair of fermions

 \subsection{Multi-level system: Realistic model}

 Let us now consider a more realistic physical system consisting of cobosons distributed over the infinitely many energy levels of a 3D isotropic harmonic trap, see Fig. 1 (b).
 We fix the average number of cobosons to be $\langle \hat{N}\rangle=N$ and describe the system via a grand canonical ensemble with a chemical potential $\mu$.
 In this paper we do not take the proper thermodynamical limit (such a limit cannot be attained in real experiments) and thus we cannot observe a genuine BEC phase transition.
-Instead, we follow Mullin \cite{M97} and investigate the ``pseudo-critical" temperature $T_0$ below which the increase in the chemical potential slows and the number of particles in the ground state begins increasing rapidly (this is also known as the {\it accumulation point}).
+In a critical temperature, there is a true transition to BEC which takes the number of particles and the volume to infinity under a constant density.
+However, it is not possible in real systems.
+Instead of that, in finite systems, people observed an abrupt transition at some temperature and then a macroscopic number of particles in a lowest energy state.
+In finite systems, thus, the accumulation point is dealt with a pseudo-critical temperature $T_0$.
+Here, we follow Mullin \cite{M97} and investigate the ``pseudo-critical" temperature $T_0$ below which the increase in the chemical potential slows and the number of particles in the ground state begins increasing rapidly.
+We observe that the accumulation point increases with the entanglement parameter $x$, numerically.